-2.5.1 Mandatory flows
+3.1.1.1 Mandatory flows

-The following flows from the Nodes to the Rudder Root Server has to be allowed:
+The following flows from the Nodes to the Rudder Root Server have to be allowed:

 Port 5309, TCP CFEngine communication port, used to communicate the policies to the rudder nodes.

 Port 80, TCP, for nodes HTTP communication port, used to send inventory and fetch the id of the Rudder Server.